 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Automated Content Distribution Stage – Summary
+WordPress Traffic System: Content Distribution Phase – Summary

-If you need endless content ideas for your website, then subscribe to our FREE email training series on growing your business online with content marketing here:
+If you need help coming up with endless topics for content that you can post on your website or blog, we recommend subscribing to our FREE email training course on content marketing here:

 Once you have configured your WordPress site, the next step is to optimize the process.
-This step is addressed in the next section of the series.
+This step is addressed in the next article in our series.